bradonomics/bradonomics.com/_posts/2016-05-12-linux-config.md

 **A quick aside:**

 If you are new to Linux or thinking to making the switch, keep this in mind when deciding on a distro.
 You want an easy transition.
 Get comfortable with Linux first then branch off to an unknown or less friendly distro.
-This means if you're coming from Mac, use [Ubuntu](http://www.ubuntu.com/) with Unity desktop.
+This means if you're coming from Mac, use [Ubuntu](http://www.ubuntu.com/) with Gnome desktop.
 If you're coming from Windows, use [Linux Mint](https://linuxmint.com/) with Cinnamon desktop.
 They are both based on Debian, have a boat-load of tutorials and forums on the web, and are very similar in setup to what you are already familiar with.
-Most of the instructions below will work for both systems but all screenshots are from Linux Mint.
+Most of the instructions below will work for both systems but all screenshots are from Cinnamon Desktop.

 ## Desktop Programs to Install